pcm32/k8s_demo/README.md

 #### What we are here for: sending jobs, pods, etc.

 In k8s, Jobs are one-off executions (ie. batch jobs), which is probably our most important use case (PhenoMeNal Project).
 More documentation on k8s jobs can be found [here](https://cloud.google.com/container-engine/docs/jobs).
-To send a job, you normally first condify it into a yaml or json file.
+To send a job, you normally first codify it into a yaml or json file.
 The first example we will try looks like this:

 ```yaml
 apiVersion: extensions/v1beta1